 As it is pointed out earlier, pidgins are contract languages.
 They are sometimes developed as trade languages, for instance, Neo-Melanesian Pidgin or TokPisin (i.e. 'pidgin talk) which came into being during the twentieth century for communication between English speaking rulers of Papua New Guinea and the local population.
 During the era of colonization, people of European countries like France, Spain, Portugal, England, Netherlands and others ruled the other parts of the world.
 Subsequently, the languages like French, Portuguese, English, and Dutch became the prominent languages of the colonies as they were the languages of the colonizers.
 When these languages came in contact with the local languages of the colonized, pidgins were evolved.
-Similarly, in the nineteenth century, when slaves were brought from Africa over to North America to work on the plantations, they were separated from the people of their community and mixed with people of various other communities, so that they should not communicate with each other and make a plan to escape back to their homeland.
+Similarly, in the nineteenth century, when slaves were brought from Africa over to North America to work on the plantations, they were separated from the people of their communicate with each other and make a plan to escape back to their homeland.
 As a result, in order to communicate with their companions on the plantations, and with their chiefs and masters, the slaves required to develop a language with which they could communicate.
 This very need gave rise to pidgins.
 This resulted into the following two consequences:

-- Pidgins got connected with slaves and were subsequently offered poor reputation.
-The slaves were considered stupid because they could not speak a proper language. - Pidgins were used in increasingly wide range of situations and they gradually acquired the status of creole languages.
+- a.
+Pidgins got connected with slaves and were subsequently offered poor reputation.
+The slaves were considered stupid because they could not speak a proper language. - b.
+Pidgins were used in increasingly wide range of situations and they gradually acquired the status of creole languages.